 Following admission to the University, all students are required to register at the start of their studies and in each subsequent year of study.
-Registration is the procedure by which students confirm personal information about themselves, pay their tuition (and other university) fees.
+Registration is the procedure by which students confirm personal information about themselves, confirm their programme of study, agree to pay, or make arrangements to pay their tuition (and other university) fees.
 Registration leads to the creation of an individual student record to provide the student with access to university facilities and resources and to enable the University to record academic information against the student record for the duration of their registration.
-Registration is also the means by which students formally agree to abide by the University's rules and regulations.
+Registration is also the means by which students formally agree to abide by the University's terms and conditions, rules and regulations.